ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.2-sentiment_analysis/0_README.md

 res = keras_text_classifier.evaluate(df_test)
 ````

-__plot_confusion_matrix__ function can also be used to generate normalized confusion matrix by setting ````normalize=True````.
+__print_confusion_matrix__ function can also be used to generate normalized confusion matrix by setting ````normalize=True````.
 You will be able to see the normalized cells in the matrix as follows along with the raw matrix at the end of script execution.

 ````
 Confusion matrix